 The City Council recognizes the need to meet seasonal shortfalls in cash flows, its susceptibility to emergency or unanticipated expenditures or the possibility of revenue shortfalls during any fiscal year.
 To address these issues, the City Council included in its Charter a requirement to maintain reserves at a minimum of 15 percent for all operating funds.
-The September 30, 2023 unassigned fund balance was approximately 44.40% which was higher than the range of 15%-25% per fund balance policy.
+The September 30, 2024 unassigned fund balance was approximately 45.92% which was higher than the range of 15%-25% per fund balance policy.
+The Management's Discussion and Analysis section of this report details funding carry forwards and other funding considerations that effect this number.
 The unassigned fund balance is reviewed annually and recommendations are made for mid-year budget amendment and carryforward of additional funds.